Pablo Angueira - VP of Publications - Associate Editor

 James E. O’Neal has been involved in broadcast technology for more than half a century, beginning with employment during his early teen years at a commercial radio station (KXAR) in his hometown of Hope, Arkansas.
 He continued to work in both radio and television operations on a part-time basis throughout his high school and college years, beginning a fulltime broadcast engineering career after receiving his college degree.
 James worked in broadcast engineering for nearly 37 years before retiring in 2005 and launching a second career as technology editor at TV Technology magazine.
 He held this position for nearly a decade, and now serves as technology consultant for that publication.
 More than 30 years of Mr. O’Neal’s broadcast engineering career was spent with U.S. Government television operations, including the United States Information Agency’s Television and Film Service, WORLDNET Television, and VOA-TV.
 During his association with these organizations, James assisted in launching the USIA’s first global satellite-delivered television network, and was heavily involved in both television facility design and satellite transmission engineering operations.
 He enjoys researching and writing about broadcasting history and persons who have made important contributions in this field.
 He is a frequent contributor to TV Technology and its sister publications, Radio World.
 He enjoys collecting and restoring both consumer radio and television items and commercial broadcasting equipment, including an operating replica of the 1947-vintage small town radio station where he began his broadcasting career.
 Mr. O’Neal is a 1969 graduate of the University of Arkansas and holds both commercial and amateur radio licenses.
 He is holds Professional Broadcast Engineer and Broadcast Networking Engineer certification from the Society of Broadcast Engineers.
 He is a Life Fellow of the Society of Motion Picture and Television Engineers, and a Life Member of the Society of Broadcast Engineers, and the Institute of Electrical and Electronic Engineers.
 In addition, he serves as a member of the IEEE’s Editorial Advisory Board and is a member of the IEEE’s BTS administrative committee.
 James serves as editor-in-chief of the BTS’s Broadcast Technology publication and is also the organization’s historian.
 He also serves on the SMPTE Board of Editors, and is an associate editor of that organization’s Motion Imaging Journal.

-Marisabel Rodriguez-Bilardo - Women in Engineering Chair, Women in Engineering Representative View Bio
+Marisabel Rodriguez-Bilardo - Women in Engineering Society Coordinator/Diversity & Inclusion Rep View Bio

-Marisabel Rodriguez-Bilardo - Women in Engineering Chair, Women in Engineering Representative
+Marisabel Rodriguez-Bilardo - Women in Engineering Society Coordinator/Diversity & Inclusion Rep

-Studied Electronic Engineering at the University of Buenos Aires, worked in Broadcast Automation and Data Center Infrastructure for 17 years, 10 of them in Turner International Argentina a Time Warner Company, as Senior Manager of Systems Assurance and Operations.
-Now she works in Globant as Technical Director for Cloud Operations Technologies Studio She is IEEE Argentina Secretary since 2013, President of Women in Engineering since 2011, and also Secretary of BTS Argentina and BTS AdCom member since 2012.
+Studied Electronic Engineering at the University of Buenos Aires, worked in Broadcast Automation and Data Center Infrastructure for 21 years, 10 of them in Warner Media, as Senior Manager of Systems Assurance and Operations.
+Now she works in Google as Delivery Center Manager.
+She is IEEE Argentina Secretary since 2013 for 5 years, was President of Women in Engineering for 8 years, and also Secretary/Chair/ViceChair of BTS Argentina and BTS AdCom member since 2012

 Paul Shulins - BTS Sensors Council Representative View Bio